-Anna has danced since the age of 2 with multiple studios in Connecticut and New Jersey where she trained in ballet, pointe, tap, jazz, lyrical, contemporary, hip hop, musical theater, choreography, improv, modern, and leaps and turns.
-She trained at Texas Christian University for two years in the Modern department, and currently studies and trains at Rider University to grow her knowledge and capabilities in Dance Science and multiple techniques.
+Anna Fredeen (B.A.
+Dance Science, Rider University) has danced with multiple dance studios in Connecticut and New Jersey where she trained in ballet, pointe, tap, jazz, lyrical, contemporary, hip hop, musical theater, choreography, modern, and leaps and turns.
+Before attending Rider University, she studied at Texas Christian University for two years in the School of Classical and Contemporary Dance.

 Danica began her dance training at Wendi Sue Porter School of Dance at 8 years old.
 With a passion for dance, she learned Ballet, Tap, Jazz, Modern and Hip Hop.
 She competed in dance competitions and workshops throughout the tri-state area with her first professional experience in 2005 with Rutgers University's African Dance Ensemble under the choreographer Pascal.
 While attending Montclair State University as a biology major and dance minor, Danica danced at Six Flags Great Adventure and throughout the country with Silver Tree Productions in 2006-2008 in the pop-fusion, "STOMP" type show, "Industrial Movement".
 Danica joined a local Hip-Hop group, "Fast FWD", and performed in venues throughout the state.
 In 2010, she became a NJ Nets dancer, performing at NBA basketball games and charity events.
 Danica has also performed and danced in a Michael Jackson Charity Tribute Performance in south Jersey.